BrennanButler/interview/README.md

 ## Adding fake answers

-In order to add fake answers to a question you need add them into the fake_answers field within the answers table with a commer and space after each fake answer (but not the last one).
+In order to add fake answers to a question you need add them into the fake_answers field within the answers table with a comma and space after each fake answer (but not the last one).

 The admin panel does not work as of yet.